easytarget/MQ-Pro-IO/build-trees/README.md

 A full-on tutorial for device tree editing is far beyond the scope of both this document and author.
 * The examples show some simple custom modifications.
+* Compare them to the original to see more.
-* The upstream sources do not define all possible pin mappings, so note how additional pin mappings are added as needed to the custom trees.
+  * Note how additional pin mappings had to be provided where the standard `.dtsi` includes do not provide them.

 ## Compile the mq-pro dts with the current kernel headers

-To compile all the includes and sources simply run `make-trees`.
+To compile all the includes and sources simply run `make-trees.sh`.

 This will:
 * Create an output folder named after the kernel version